 - Have you developed products or tools?

-- Do you specialist knowledge relevant to the role?
+- Do you have specialized knowledge relevant to the role?

 L1B visa supporting documentation